sohvip/sohvip/README.md

 <h4><i>Computer science, University of Helsinki</i></h4>

-💻 I'm a third-year student starting my Bachelor's thesis in the upcoming spring.
+💻 I'm a third-year student working on my Bachelor's thesis.
 Currently, I'm on a journey to find a software developer job for the summer.

 ✨ My enthusiasm for learning makes me open-minded and ready to tackle new challenges.
 For me, they are opportunities for growth.